ray-project/ray/doc/source/templates/01_batch_inference/README.md

 ## Getting Started

 **When the workspace is up and running, start coding by clicking on the Jupyter or VSCode icon above.
-Open the `batch_inference.ipynb` file and follow the instructions there.**
+Open the `start.ipynb` file and follow the instructions there.**

 By the end, we will have classified around 4000 images using the pre-trained ResNet model and saved these predictions to a local directory.